alif-munim/learning-flink/README.md

 an elasticsearch sink function.
 A `.setBulkFlushMaxActions()` property is also set so that the messages are posted in bulk to elastic, for greater efficiency. <br>
 [**ReadProps.java**](https://github.com/alif-munim/learning-flink/blob/master/src/main/java/com/flinklearn/realtime/githubkafkaelastic/ReadProps.java)
-Read configuration properties from the `config.properties` file.
+Read configuration properties from the `config.properties` file. <br>
+[**SecureKafka.java**](https://github.com/alif-munim/learning-flink/blob/master/src/main/java/com/flinklearn/realtime/githubkafkaelastic/SecureKafka.java): Experimenting reading from a secure kafka instance using SSL.